Guide for the Perplexed in the World of Dualism

 What is implied here is what is literally said: “I am He, Supernal exclusively, and Supernal forever.
 I have no beginning and no end.
 I, and no other, am the absolute existence and salvation”.
 And where it is said, “I am He”, it is the sublimest expression of the unity of Elohim, for every other being is different from Him.
 He says to be Himself, to be always the same.
 Rabbi Ibn Ezra explains verse 10 thus: “The literal meaning of the words cannot be put aside: “No God was before me, and none will be after Me”, because God is the first and last.
 The expression “formed” is applied here to the word God (Hebrew, El), in order to imply that a god besides Him can only be one formed by man.
 The true meaning therefore of the verse is that there is no any God besides Him (formed by man), not even God formed by Him”.
 What is this that Ibn Ezra is referring to?

 The angels, who are created by Him, are called in the Hebrew Scripture elohim, meaning “mighty ones”, for they are indeed mighty in their work they are assigned to.
 So are the judges called elohim, on account of being vested with special authority and rights to judge.
 But here elohim is employed to exclude the possibility of the existence of such created beings.
 Moreover, the choice of word here is deliberate.
-This word is used in the singular El to exclude the existence of another God (singular) besides Him, saying, “there is no other El formed.
-I, I am YHVH, the Everlasting One”.
+This word is used in the singular El to exclude the existence of another God (singular) besides Him, saying, “There is no other El formed.
+I, I am YHVH, the Everlasting One, and there is no savior.
+I, I am He who blots out your transgressions”.
+And similarly, “…and I will remove the sin of this land in one day” (Zec 3:9).
 In “I, I am YHVH”, the word is repeated, as if to say, “I do not change as earthly things do with regard to substance and form.
 I am therefore unchangeable.
 I change not” (See also Mal 3:6).
 And further it is written,

 I am the First and I am the Last, besides Me there is no Elohim.
 And who is like Me?
 Let him call and declare it, and lay it before Me, … You are My witnesses.
 Is there an Eloah besides Me?
 There is no other Rock, I know not one.
 (Isa 44:6-8)

-Here too the word Eloah is used in the singular to exclude the existence of any other God (singular) besides Him.
+Here too the word Eloah is used in the singular to exclude the existence of any other Deity (singular) besides Him.

 “My anointed one”